Columvi 2.5 mg concentrate for solution for infusion

 The most common manifestations of CRS were pyrexia, tachycardia, hypotension, chills and hypoxia.
 Infusion-related reactions may be clinically indistinguishable from manifestations of CRS.

 Most CRS events occurred following the first dose of Columvi.
-Elevated liver function tests (AST and alanine transaminase [ALT] > 3 • ULN and/or total bilirubin > 2 • ULN) concurrent with CRS have been reported after Columvi use (see section 4.8).
+Elevated liver function tests (AST and alanine transaminase [ALT] > 3 x ULN and/or total bilirubin > 2 x ULN) concurrent with CRS have been reported after Columvi use (see section 4.8).

-Patients in study NP30179 were pre-treated with obinutuzumab, 7 days prior to initiation of Columvi therapy, and patients should be premedicated with an anti-pyretic, antihistamine and a glucocorticoid (see section 4.2).
+Patients in studies NP30179 and GO41944 (STARGLO) were pre-treated with obinutuzumab to lower the circulating and lymphoid B cells, 7 days prior to initiation of Columvi therapy.
+All patients should be premedicated with an anti-pyretic, antihistamine and a glucocorticoid (see Table 1).

 At least 1 dose of tocilizumab for use in the event of CRS must be available prior to Columvi infusion at Cycles 1 and 2.
 Access to an additional dose of tocilizumab within 8 hours of use of the previous tocilizumab dose must be ensured.